September 3, 2024

 How to comply?

-The Equality and Human Rights Commission (ECHR) will soon publish updated guidance on this new duty.
-The draft guidance is currently available here.
+The Equality and Human Rights Commission (ECHR) published updated guidance on this new duty.
+The guidance is available here.

 Reasonable steps will vary depending on factors like the employer’s size, sector, working environment and resources.